git4humans/git4humans/README.md

 Save with message: _
 ```

-**Git for Humans** will try its best to guide you to make your Git experience more fun and enjoyable.
+**Git for Humans** will try its best to guide you in an interactive way to make your Git experience more fun and enjoyable.

 ## Usage